If you're an Amazon Prime member, you probably know already that the annual cost of membership is going up to $99 the next time you renew.

 But maybe Amazon Prime's “free” shipping isn't free at all.
 That is the allegation made by plaintiffs in two recent lawsuits against the company: that Amazon Prime members who got “free” shipping were actually charged higher base costs to cover it.

 The first lawsuit was filed in February, by Amazon Prime member Marcia Burke of Alabama; the plaintiff in the second suit is A. Cemal Ekin of Rhode Island.
-Both of them make the same general complaint, a specific example of which is taken from Burke's suit:
+Both of them raise the same general issue, a specific example of which is taken from Burke's suit:

 "[I]f the price of an item is advertised for $10 with $3.99 shipping and the [vendor] wishes to match or top their price, the [vendor] would charge $13.99 or higher."